Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

 \textbf{LEIA spectral fitting.} We perform a detailed spectral analysis using the LEIA data.
 The energy channels in the range of 0.5--4 keV are utilized and re-binned to ensure that each energy bin contains at least ten counts.
 We employ three kinds of time segmentation approaches to extract LEIA spectra:

-\begin{itemize} \item LEIA S-I: the time interval from 0 to 200 s is divided into three slices (0--50 s, 50--100 s, 100--200 s) to investigate the possible evolution of X-ray absorption; \item LEIA S-II: 23 time slices with sufficient time resolution are obtained by accumulating 100 photon counts for each individual slice; \item LEIA S-III: the time interval from 0 to 140 s is divided into ten distinct time slices.
-This partitioning is designed to align with the temporal divisions of the GECAM spectra, enabling subsequent comparisons and joint spectral fitting. \end{itemize}
+\begin{itemize} \item LEIA S-I: the time interval from 0 to 250 s is divided into three slices (0--50 s, 50--150 s, 150--250 s) to investigate the possible evolution of X-ray absorption; \item LEIA S-II: 23 time slices with sufficient time resolution are obtained by accumulating 100 photon counts for each individual slice; \item LEIA S-III: 12 time slices with sufficient level of confidence are obtained by accumulating 200 photon counts for each individual slice.
+This partitioning is designed to align with the temporal divisions of the GECAM S-III spectra, enabling subsequent comparisons and joint spectral fitting. \end{itemize}

+For each of the above time slices, we generate the source spectrum and background spectrum, and the corresponding detector redistribution matrix and the ancillary response.